tahseen09/instacar/README.md

 ### Database
 * #### SQLite
   ###### It is used(which comes bundled with Django).
-This is only used for development purpose and a more powerful datatbase should be used.
+This is only used for development purpose and a more powerful datatbase should be used in production.

 ### Deployment
 * #### Docker